-Global climate change has already had observable effects on the environment.
-Effects that scientists had predicted in the past would result from global climate change are now occurring: loss of sea ice, accelerated sea level rise, and longer, more intense heat waves.
+Global climate change has already had observable effects on the environment, many of which were predicted by scientists: loss of sea ice, accelerated sea level rise, and longer, more intense heat waves.

 Small temperature rise, big impact